 If you tried this recipe for Baked Banana Oatmeal, I would love to hear from you!
 Be sure to leave a comment and review below.

 Baked Banana Oatmeal

 - 1½ cups milk any variety

 - 1 cup mashed bananas about 2 large or 3 small bananas

 - 1 teaspoon baking powder

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350℉.
 Grease a 2 quart or 8-inch square pan with butter or coconut oil.

 - Pour the oatmeal mixture into the prepared pan and bake for 25-30 minutes, until oats are tender and moisture has been absorbed.

-- Serve warm with additional maple syrup and chopped walnuts if desired.
+- Serve warm or at room temperature with additional maple syrup and chopped walnuts if desired.